 In this article, we shall pick a domain name, which will be the name of your blog, get it registered, and set up.

 Sadly, it’s not as simple as you might think.
-With literally billions of sites already registered, coming up with a unique name isn’t going to happen with a few clicks.
+With billions of sites already registered, producing a unique name isn’t going to happen with a few clicks.

 But we have some tips to help you get through it.

 Your goal is to come up with a name that’s broad enough to apply to many different topics in the future, but it also needs to be something that people can relate to the topic.